OrganizmRU/PyTest/README.md

 # PyTest
-It's my first project in Python 3.9.
+It's my first project on Python 3.9.
 I use PyCharm and Git